 LUXURY IS IN THE DETAILS.

-OLIVIA’S LIST – GREAT DATE IDEAS
+OLIVIA’S CITY GUIDE – GREAT DATE IDEAS

-Weekend brunch on a sailboat enjoying oysters on the half shell at Grand Banks, An evening tour of European wines by the glass at Aldo Sohm or bourbon at Bemelman’s.
+Weekend brunch on a sailboat enjoying oysters on the half shell at Grand Banks, An evening tour of European wines by the glass at Aldo Sohm or bourbon or martini at Bemelman’s.
 Don’t forget, Sunday’s are for dim sum.
 Check out Golden Unicorn or Jing Fong

 HOTTEST HOTEL ROOMS BASED ON THE SHOWERS